 Another advantage of shared ownership would be the monthly payments for the mortgage.
 They would be highly reduced.
 However, the buyer has to pay rent on the share of the house they don’t own.
 This is typically paid to a housing association, and will increase the monthly cost.
 With that being said, you’ll have the opportunity to raise your ownership share over time.
 You could be able to buy out the rest of the rented part of the property.

 Most people aim to become homeowners.
 However, some have trouble getting on to the property ladder.
 This may because of lower incomes and therefore smaller deposits.
 If you are unable to raise a bigger deposit, shared ownership can help you get approved for a mortgage.

-Shared ownership could provide a crucial first stage in buying a home, allowing individuals to move to a much bigger house than the size of their deposit would have normally allowed.
+Shared ownership could provide a crucial first stage in buying a home.
+It allows individuals to move to a much bigger house than the size of their deposit would have normally allowed.

 Some mortgage lenders, however, do not provide shared ownership mortgages.
 So you will spend quite a bit of time browsing around before you find one that looks at your application.